aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter06.en.md

 Get details by the movie: Each IMDB movie has a unique tconst.
 The denormalized table is created with each row representing a unique combination of movie and crew i.e. tconst and nconst.
 Since tconst is part of the partition key for the base table, it can use under WHERE conditions to select the details.
 Copy below command to run inside PartiQL query editor.
   ![Final Deployment Architecture](/images/migration35.png)
   - Find all the cast and crew worked in a movie.
-Below query will include actor, actress, producer, cinemetorgapher worked in a given movie.
+Below query will include actor, actress, producer, cinematographer etc. worked in a given movie.
   ```bash
     SELECT * FROM "movies"
     WHERE "mpkey" = 'tt0309377' and begins_with("mskey",'DETL|')